emotion-js/emotion/docs/install.md

 ```

 **Notes:**
-- Make sure `"emotion"` is the fist plugin.
+- Make sure `"emotion"` is the first plugin.
 - If you are using Babel's env option in your `.babelrc` file ensure that emotion is first in every enviorment's list of plugins.
   ```json
   {